noah44846/prolog-remote-clp/doc/report/main.typ

 - _Analysis_: this section presents the constraints, exploration of different technologies and features and the technological choices.
 - _Design_: this section presents the design of the Prolog client library and the remote CLP service.
 - _Implementation_: this section presents the implementation of the Prolog client library and the remote CLP service.
-- _Results_: this section presents the challenges and the future work.
 - _Conclusion_: this section concludes the document.

 = Analysis